 A Learning Access Plan (LAP) is the formal document developed through Disability Services that details the specialist services, study and assessment accommodations available to an individual student with a disability and/or health condition.
-Students who need support and study adjustments are required to provide documentation from a health practitioner or if diagnosed with a Learning Disability, required to provide a psychological educational assessment from a relevant practitioner (e.g. School or Educational Psychologist).
+Students who need support and study accommodations are required to provide documentation from a health practitioner or if diagnosed with a Learning Disability, required to provide a psychological educational assessment from a relevant practitioner (e.g. School or Educational Psychologist).
 Once documentation is provided, an appointment can be made to meet with a Disability Adviser to develop a LAP.
-Please note that Graduate Research candidates are not placed on LAP plans; they are instead individually case managed.
-For more information refer to the information sheet on the Graduate Research website.
+[Please note that Graduate Research candidates should not apply for LAPs; they are instead individually managed, through the Graduate Research Office (GRO).
+For more information refer to the information sheet on the Graduate Research website].

 The following detail is provided to define the categories in a LAP.
 Each LAP is categorised as either: